TeodorZlatanov/file-converter-cli/README.md

 ## Converter
-- Convertes every xls/xlsx to csv, docx to txt, pdf to txt in the specified directory
+- Converts every xls/xlsx to csv, docx to txt, pdf to txt in the specified directory
 ### Dependencies

 ```ps